|Please forward all comments, suggestions or submissions to - deserterownersgroup(email at) yahoo.com

 The Recent Days (2002-?)

 Back in 2002 all of the GT/GT molds and fixtures once again changed hands and moved to Southern California with David Barnes with the hope to restore

 them.
 Set backs and problems limited production to three bodies.
-If it was easy everyone would do it, but legal issues, scarcity of original VW pans have
+If it was easy everyone would do it, but legal issues, scarcity of original VW pans and

 With the strong interest in the Deserter GT and GS cars, I don't think the story dies here but we have to wait to see what the future holds.